apache/age-website/docs/clauses/merge.md

   </tr>
 </table>

-If a vertex with all the properties exist that will be returned.
+If a vertex with all the properties exists, it will be returned.
 Otherwise, a new vertex with the name 'Charlie Sheen' will be created and returned.

 ### Merge a Single Vertex Specifying Both Label and Property